Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 ```

 Lastly, I use the drawSymbol function to place the character and its colour on the screen.
+The if statement checks if the given coordinates (x, y) are within the screen's bounds to avoid accessing out-of-bound elements.
+If the position is valid, it updates the corresponding screen array with the symbol and the colorScreen array with the color.

 ```cpp
 void Screen::drawSymbol(int x, int y, char symbol, const std::string& color) {